Faisalabad: Literacy

 In 1981, Faisalabad was among four districts in Punjab, which included Gujranwala, Jhelum and Gujrat, that were experiencing low literacy rates, due primarily to either a lack of resources or family pressure; the latter of which may also be attributable to illiteracy.
 In 1998, Faisalabad progressed to a higher literacy rate with the most improvement realised at the primary school level.
 In 2008, Faisalabad District ranked 51.9% which placed the district ninth in literacy out of the 34 Punjab districts.

 In 2014, the city held its first literary festival which brought a number of writers to the city to encourage the community to follow the arts.
 Two literary groups were established, the Faisalabad Union of Column Writers and Faisalabad Union of Journalists, to bring together printed media personalities for the purpose of providing training to budding writers from the city.

+According to the 2023 census, the literacy rate in the Faisalabad city is 81.6%.

 Economy

 Faisalabad contributes over 20% toward Pakistan's annual GDP.
 Faisalabad's average annual GDP is $20.55 billion (USD), of which 21% comes from agriculture.
 The surrounding countryside, irrigated by the lower Chenab River, produces agricultural commodities such as cotton, rice, sugarcane, wheat, fruit and vegetables.
 The city has carved a niche as an industrial centre with its highways, railways, railway repair yards, processing mills, and engineering works.
 It is also a producer of industrial goods and textile manufacturing including cotton and silk textiles, super phosphates, hosiery, dyes, industrial chemicals, clothing, pulp and paper, printing, agricultural equipment, ghee (clarified butter), and beverages.

-The Faisalabad Chamber of Commerce and Industry monitors industrial activity in the city and reports their findings to the Federation of Pakistan Chamber of Commerce and Industry and provincial government.
+The Faisalabad Chamber of Commerce and Industry monitors industrial activity in the city and reports their findings to the Federation of Pakistan Chambers of Commerce & Industry and provincial government.
 The city also has a major dry port and international airport.

 Faisalabad is recognised as the centre of the textile industry in Pakistan, contributing to half of Pakistans total textile shipments.
 At the end of June 2012, textile mills employed 20% of the nation's workforce, and generated 1.3 trillion rupees ($13.8 billion) in textile products, most of which were exported to the US and Europe.
 While Punjab's economy is driven primarily by agriculture, the textile industry along with leather products and light engineering goods also play an important role with over 48,000 industrial units spread across Punjab.

 The Clock Tower, Faisalabad and its eight bazaars (markets) remain a major trading zone in the city.
 These bazaars are connected to each other by a round road referred to as Gol Bazaar.
 Each of the eight bazaars has a special name and is known for selling certain goods as follows: